INESCTEC/citilink-demo/README.md

 ## License

-This project is licensed under the CC-BY-NC-ND-4.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPLv3 dual licence.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements